littlebizzy/view-defined-constants/readme.txt

 = How can I change this plugin's settings? =

-By default all CSS is disabled from WooCommerce.
-To be more selective, use the defined constant.
+Currently there is no settings page, but under Tools menu you can view the defined constants.

 = I have a suggestion, how can I let you know? =